Classification of metric fibrations: Classification of metric fibrations

 \section{Classification of metric fibrations}

 In this section, we classify general metric fibrations by fixing the base and the fiber.
 It is analogous to that of topological fiber bundles, namely it reduces to classifying principal bundles whose fiber is the structure group of the concerned fibration.
-We divide it into two cases, whether the fiber is bounded or not, since we need to consider {\it expanded metric spaces} for the unbounded case, which are essentially same although.
+We divide it into two cases, whether the fiber is bounded or not, since we need to consider {\it expanded metric spaces} for the unbounded case.